 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:08 am and the next high tide will be at 3:49 pm.
-The first low tide will be at 7:27 am and the next low tide at 7:29 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:55 am and the next low tide at 6:26 pm.
+The first high tide was at 2:27 pm and the next high tide will be at 11:37 pm.

 The lunar phase is a Waning Crescent.
-Today we will have 15 hours and 23 minutes of sun.
-The solar transit will be at 1:18 pm and the length of time the moon will be visible will be 21 hours and 45 minutes.
+Today we had 14 hours and 3 minutes of sun.
+The solar transit was at 1:14 pm and the length of time the moon will be visible will be 15 hours and 27 minutes.

-The tidal coefficient today is 56 (average).
-At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 62.
-The tide heights today are 6.6 ft, -0.3 ft, 6.2 ft and 4.9 ft.
+The tidal coefficient today is 43, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 46 to end the day with a tidal coefficient of 49.
+The tide heights today are 0.3 ft, 5.9 ft, 4.9 ft and 5.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Smith Island which is of 8.2 ft and a minimum height of -2.6 ft.

 The solunar fishing calendar in Smith Island tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: